You always see articles on "how to" and "where to" shed hunt. Here is why you shouldn't shed hunt.

 Yeah, good call, scouting and understanding your property isn't a good idea, you definitely should NOT shed hunt.

 And antlers...that brings me to my next point.

 If you are anything like me, whitetail antlers are fascinating.
 Whether still on a buck or dropped, they are just cool to look at.
 The curves of the main beam, number of tines, size, and character.
 There is something just really neat and special about each one you stumble across.

 You can learn a lot about a deer just from its antlers.
-Sometimes judging a ballpark range for age, it’s genetic history to other deer on your property, and even its temperament sometimes.
+Sometimes judging a ballpark range for age, it's genetic history to other deer on your property, and even its temperament sometimes.
+You could learn about its movement between bedding areas and food sources.
 Battle scars and broken tines could show that a deer is aggressive and likes the challenge of a fight.